 Numbers drive real estate investment decisions.
 The question is, which metrics matter?
 In today’s blog, we dive deep into the metrics that matter most to real estate investors, so that when it comes time to report to them, you’re fully prepared!

 New real estate investors often become confused with the countless methods to evaluate an investment as well as the industry acronyms.
 Depending on the investment goals and property type, some metrics carry more weight than others.
-Real estate investors typically use the following metrics when making portfolio decisions.
+When analyzing the accounting for real estate to make investment decisions, investors typically use the following metrics:

 Capitalization Rates (Cap Rate)

 Talking about real estate investing without capitalization rates is next to impossible.
 Referred to as cap rates, these estimate the investors’ potential returns on a property.
 Use cap rates to compare similar properties in different markets.

 Cap rate is calculated by dividing annual net operating income by the cost of the asset (or its current value).
 As cap rates go up, the return on your investment goes down.

 Check out our webinar about the Importance Of Your Cap Rate.